Troy-Web-Consulting/OKIES-ITD-Task-Automation/README.md

 # Setup/Instructions

+Note: this current version assumes that all people are in an Organization
+  - Also was not working for to pull from loginJsons for Anthony

 #### 1. Pull the github repo

 #### 2. Open Terminal and navigate to root directory of this github: